-Why are we recommending exactly Tihany to you?
+Why am I recommending exactly Tihany to you?

-Whether we are talking about a summer or winter holiday, hiding away from the world or the exact opposite, busy places, any of our wish can come true at Tihany and its area.
-This is exactly why travellers love this spot so much, both in the country and foreigners too.
+Whether we are talking about a summer or winter holiday, hiding away from the world or the exact opposite, busy places, any of our wishes can come true at Tihany and its area.
+This is exactly why travelers love this spot so much, both in the country and foreigners too.

-Other than poetic there isn’t another more corny way to describe the Peninsula, but the fact that many artist has chosen this as the location of their art, gives us the right to use this description.
+Other than poetic there isn’t another more corny way to describe the Peninsula, but the fact that many artists have chosen this as the location of their art gives us the right to use this description.
 We don’t even have to arrive with a plan list here, it’s enough to trust your own mood, and the area takes care of everything else.

-The legend of the Tihany “goat hooves” (prehistoric clams)
+The legend of the Tihany “goat hooves” (prehistoric claims)

 Once upon a time, there was a beautiful princess.
 This princess had a golden furred goat mother grazing on the slopes of Tihany.
 The only thing prettier than the herd was the royal lady herself.
 However, no one could hear her voice, as her lips were sealed by the locks of muteness.

-Thanks to János Garay, form a poet from the 19th century, explanations to two of the mysterious phenomenons at Balaton came to light.
-The echo at Tihany and the washed up goat hooves always played with visitors’ fantasies.
+Thanks to János Garay, a poet in the 19th century, for his explanations on two of the mysterious phenomena at Balaton.
+The echo at Tihany and the washed-up goat hooves always played with visitors’ fantasies.
 But as usual, when it’s about something strange or scary, the conspiracy theories appeared here too.

 Tihany, the natural beauty